 Applications at merits review

-If an applicant is undergoing or scheduled to undergo a merits review of a decision by the department to refuse their application, and the merits review was not determined by 24 March 2012, their claims will be assessed against the complementary protection criteria by the merits reviewer.
+If an applicant is undergoing or scheduled to undergo a merits review of a decision by the department to refuse their application, and the merits review was not determined before 24 March 2012, their claims will be assessed against the complementary protection criteria by the merits reviewer.

-If an applicant is found to be owed protection by Australia under the complementary protection criteria as set out in the Migration Act, and they satisfy health, character and security requirements, they may be granted a Protection visa.
+If an applicant is found to be owed protection by Australia under the complementary protection criteria as set out in the Migration Act, and they satisfy health, character and security requirements, they may be granted a protection visa.
 This is the same visa granted to an applicant who is found to be owed protection in Australia under the Refugees Convention and the Migration Act.

 Fact Sheet 61a.
 Produced by the National Communications Branch, Department of Immigration and Border Protection, Canberra.